From Debark to the Simien Mountains National Park

 Just after the Tiya Afaf Viewpoint. a footpath to the left takes a shortcut, while the gravel road makes a large detour to tackle the slope.
 The shortcut leads down to the most narrow point of the spur, where it meets the road again.
-After a few more minutes along the road, one reaches Sankaber Camp (3240 m as1), situated on the impressive spur between the northern escarpment and the southern Wade ravine.
-Sankaber Camp, still the best of all Park camps, is equipped with a modest infrastructure comprising a basic tourist lodge for sixteen persons.
+After a few more minutes along the road, one reaches Sankaber Camp (3240 m.a.s.l.), situated on the impressive spur between the northern escarpment and the southern Wade ravine.
+Sankaber Camp, still the best of all park camps, is equipped with a modest infrastructure comprising a basic tourist lodge for sixteen persons.
 Cooking facilities may be available there.
+For more information, please contact us.

 - Nigus Aysimush Viewpoint: On the way down to the Kaba fen. it is worth making a small detour to the viewpoint situated on the ridge northeast of the camp, as it offers spectacular views of the escarpment and down onto the lowlands.
 The shortest access is by the path leaving the main road at the sign for Menelik’s Bushbuck.
 An alternative to this access route is the small footpath that follows the escarpment all the way from the camp.
 It starts at the sign-posted well in Sankaber Camp.